Powell v. Risser, Appellant

 The plaintiff was admitted as a patient to the Allentown State Hospital (for the insane) in September, 1943, suffering from a mental illness, to wit manic depressive psychosis.
 He was about 19 years of age and physically sound.
 About May 1, 1946, the plaintiff escaped from the hospital and was returned by the police on the following day.
 He was brought to the hospital in a manic state, violent, threatening to run away and liable to injure himself and others.
 His physical condition was good.

 The illness from which plaintiff was suffering is characterized by fluctuations from periods of depression, worry, loss of weight, to periods of over-activity, lack of restraint and excitability.
 Part of the time the patient may seem entirely normal.
 His emergence from one mood to another may occur suddenly.
 During the over-active period the patient, in common language, is a raving maniac.
-Plaintiff's record at the hospital was one of furloughs in the charge of his family, stealing and wrecking of automobiles, and return from such escapades to the hospital by the police.
+Plaintiff‘s record at the hospital was one of furloughs in the charge of his family, stealing and wrecking of automobiles, and return from such escapades to the hospital by the police.
 On May 2, 1946, when the plaintiff was brought back to the hospital by the police, Dr. Risser directed the supervisor of nurses, Buck, to administer a wet pack.
-Having done so, the supervisor of nurses reported to Dr. Risser that the plaintiff's physical condition was all right, but that he was violent and threatening, and *63 that there was no way of keeping him except in the pack.
-Thereupon Dr. Risser ordered a second wet pack.
-Later the supervising nurse reported to Dr. Risser that the plaintiff was still violent and threatening, but that his physical condition was good.
-Dr. Risser ordered the wet pack treatment continued so long as the patient was violent and maniacal, providing his physical condition remained good.
-All told three wet packs were administered by the nursing personnel and the attendant, the last pack being administered on May 3.
-These wet pack treatments differed in no way from the accepted and standard practice, not only in the Allentown State Hospital but in all other mental institutions operated and maintained by the Commonwealth.
-Such treatments are the most modern and humane method yet devised for the restraint of violent, raving and desperate patients.
+Having done so, the supervisor of nurses reported to Dr. Risser that the plaintiff‘s physical condition was all right, but that he was violent and threatening, and

 Following the administration of the wet pack treatments the plaintiff‘s hands were considerably affected, so that he now has a 60% impairment of their use.

 The wet pack treatment is administered to patients whose mental condition renders them violent, and is both a means of calming them emotionally through the therapeutic effects of warm water and of restraining them from violence.
 Such treatment is administered in the following manner: Sheets numbering usually six are immersed in water.
 They are then wrung dry, the arms are separately wrapped, and the sheets then wrapped around the body and the arms and legs, so that the patient is completely swathed in sheets from his head to the tips of his toes.
 Two sheets are used as ties, one placed about the body and arms in the region of the elbows and tied, and the other is tied above and below the knees.
 The patient is able to move his limbs but he cannot free himself.
-He is then immersed in a tub of water, the temperature of which *64 is controlled by a thermostat at about 94 to 96 degrees.
-He is kept in the water for a period of approximately six hours.
-He is then taken out, the sheets are removed, and he is bathed and the body rubbed with oil or grease.
-Fresh sheets are then applied and he is again immersed in the water.
-Generally the patient receives a series of these treatments, the number and duration of which depend upon his mental and physical condition.
+He is then immersed in a tub of water, the temperature of which

-During the time of the wet pack treatment proper practice requires the nursing personnel to note the temperature of the patient, the pulse rate and respiration, and make report to the physician of the patient's condition if anything unusual occurs.
-While the treatments are given only on order of the physician, their administration, — that is, wrapping of the patient in sheets, the immersion in water, check of water temperature, pulse, respiration, and observation of the patient and reporting thereon to the physician, — is strictly a nursing procedure, and is performed only by the nurses and attendants.
+During the time of the wet pack treatment proper practice requires the nursing personnel to note the temperature of the patient, the pulse rate and respiration, and make report to the physician of the patient‘s condition if anything unusual occurs.
+While the treatments are given only on order of the physician, their administration, that is, wrapping of the patient in sheets, the immersion in water, check of water temperature, pulse, respiration, and observation of the patient and reporting thereon to the physician, is strictly a nursing procedure, and is performed only by the nurses and attendants.
 At no time are physicians present or required to be present unless the reports from the nurses and attendants indicate a necessity therefor.

 About 24,000 of the wet pack treatments are administered in the Allentown State Hospital every year without any injurious effect.

-Dr. Goshorn was plaintiff's expert on the subject of the method of administering wet packs.
+Dr. Goshorn was plaintiff‘s expert on the subject of the method of administering wet packs.
 Both on direct and cross-examination he reiterated that it is entirely a nursing procedure, and that the physician is never present or required to be, does not observe the patient, but relies on reports from the nurses.
 He testified that the mental condition of the plaintiff might require continuing the treatment without regard to the physical condition.
-His opinions were based on *65 23 years of experience.
-Not a single person, physician or layman, appeared to contradict the evidence, or to deny that it was the standard practice, or to state that it was improper and not in accordance with the best practices of the profession.
+His opinions were based on

 The duties imposed by law on the defendant physicians are to employ such reasonable skill and diligence as is ordinarily exercised in their profession, giving due regard to the advanced state of the profession at the time of treatment: Wohlert v.
 Seibert, 23 Pa.
-Super.
+Superior Ct.
 213, 218; English v.
 Free, 205 Pa.
 624, 625, 55 A. 777; Stemons v.
 Turner, 274 Pa.
 228, 231, 117 A. 922; Duckworth v.
 Bennett, 320 Pa.
 47, 51, 181 A. 558.

 It has been uniformly held that expert testimony is necessary to establish negligent practice in any profession: Wohlert v.
 Seibert, 23 Pa.
-Super.
+Superior Ct.
 213, 216; Bierstein v.
 Whitman, 360 Pa.
-537, 541, 62 A.2d 843.
+537, 541, 62 A. 2d 843.
 What the lower court decided and what was determined by the jury was not whether the defendants had been guilty of negligence in following the well-recognized and established mode of treatment, but rather whether the mode of treatment was proper.
-This, in the face of testimony produced by the plaintiff's own experts showing that the treatment and methods employed were of long standing both in the Allentown State Hospital and elsewhere.
+This, in the face of testimony produced by the plaintiff‘s own experts showing that the treatment and methods employed were of long standing both in the Allentown State Hospital and elsewhere.
 Thus, the court permitted the jury of laymen, without knowledge of these practices, to say that a treatment was improper which expert witnesses said was in accordance with the accepted practice.

 In the instant case the plaintiff failed to show by any expert testimony just what Dr. Risser should have done or refrained from doing.
 From the circumstances that a verdict was recovered the inference is that Dr. Risser should have been present, that he should have examined the plaintiff between each pack and during the course of them.
 The testimony of all the experts called on either side of the case was that this requirement was not a part of the standard and accepted practice.

 In Stewart v.
 Manasses, 244 Pa.
 221, 90 A. 574, the defendant was a family physician and procured the admission of the plaintiff to a hospital and assisted the chief surgeon in the operation.
 After the operation plaintiff was removed from the operating room to the recovery room where nurses had prepared a bed and negligently left in it a hot water bottle.
 When the plaintiff was placed in the bed she was burned or scalded.
-This Court held that the plaintiff's case was without any support, and that the injury was caused by the negligence of the hospital nurses whose work the defendant was under no duty to supervise, and for whose negligence he was not responsible.
+This Court held that the plaintiff‘s case was without any support, and that the injury was caused by the negligence of the hospital nurses whose work the defendant was under no duty to supervise, and for whose negligence he was not responsible.
 See also Hohenthal v.
-Smith, 114 F.2d 494.
+Smith, 114 F. 2d 494.

 The judgment is reversed and judgment is hereby entered for Dr. Mark Risser and Dr. Norman Daley notwithstanding the verdict.